Used by: English (also use MLA), History, History of Art, Music

 Reference list

 Author Surname, First name.
 "Chapter title."
 In Book title, edited by Editor First name Surname, chapter page numbers.
-Place: Publisher, year.
+Publisher, year.

 Footnotes